Welcome to the Palace

 The Angelina restaurant and tea room offers sweet and savoury fare in a refined and elegant setting, to eat in.
 There is also a shop and groups are catered for (60 pers. max).

-Open from 10am to 6.30pm in high season (April to October) and from 10am to 5.30pm during low season (November to March).
 It is accessible from the Royal Courtyard or at the end of the tour of the Grand Apartments.

 Reservations: +33 (0)1 39 20 08 32